Tsiri/RHEIA/docs/_build/html/_sources/uncertainty quantification.rst.txt

 To ensure accurate statistical moments during the robust optimization procedure, the polynomial order should be sufficient over the entire design space.
 In other words, for each design sample, the polynomial order should be sufficient to construct an accuracte PCE.
 Latin Hypercube Sampling is used to construct a set of design samples, which provides a representation of the design space.
-If the worst-case LOO for the corresponding PCEs is still below a certain threshold, the corresponding polynomial order can be considered sufficient to be used during the robust optimization procedure.
+If the worst-case LOO among the corresponding PCEs is still below a certain threshold, the corresponding polynomial order can be considered sufficient to be used during the robust optimization procedure.

 After providing the name of the case, a dictionary with the design variable names, lower bounds and upper bounds can be defined